Taco Stuffed Shells

 Taco sauce is usually made from a tomato puree with vinegar and dried spices, while picante sauce is made with ingredients more similar to salsa.
 Taco sauce is very thin and good for drizzling over salads, tacos, burritos, and even pizza.

 If you cook a whole 12-ounce box of jumbo pasta shells, you will have pasta leftover.
-Unless you're planning to double the recipe, use the leftover pasta shells to make our amazingly easy Lasagna Soup.
+Unless you’re planning to double the recipe, use the leftover pasta shells to make our Easy Lasagna Soup Recipe.

 ✔️ Look for a Mexican cheese blend at your grocery store.
 That’s my favorite cheese mixture to use for this recipe.